 The strokes in this font provide great contrast within each letter by seamlessly flowing from thick to thin.
 This contrast, paired with a partial serif, lands Bodoni among the best fonts for signboards and banners while remaining highly stylish.

 This sans-serif font lends itself wonderfully to both indoor and outdoor signs that need to attract attention.
-It’s proportions and weight stress are like Garamond (covered below), though Optima features flaring instead of serifs – making it a great option for headlines and attention-grabbers.
+Its proportions and weight stress make it a great option for headlines and attention-grabbers.

-This is one of the best display board fonts, partially since it was designed specifically for Adobe – a tool of choice for many designers today.
-As a testament to how modern this font is, consider its use by Apple Inc. Myriad is a great font for headlines as well as body text in the right circumstances.
+This is one of the best display board fonts, partially since it was designed specifically for Android mobile devices – a tool of choice for many designers today.
+Myriad is a great font for headlines as well as body text in the right circumstances.

-This serif font works well for the details on your signage, though we may generally avoid using is as an all-cap headline.
-It makes wonderful use of negative spacing within its letters and is very elegant and visually-pleasing.
+A great way to give impact to your design is by using a font that stands out.
+This serif font works well for the details on your signage, and it also looks great as an all-cap headline.
+Franklin Gothic makes wonderful use of negative spacing within its letters and is very elegant and visually pleasing.

 Contact Houston Sign for Expert Sign Creation Today